How to Integrate Social Media into your PR Strategy in China

 The best way to incorporate social media into your PR efforts is by building an integrated strategy from the beginning.
 In China, your chances of success in PR may be slim without an integrated social media plan, so think digitally when planning your overall communications program.

-At Tribe China, we have both digital and PR experts to offer integrated services to help our clients achieve their goals and maximize their ROI.
-Book a consultation now to learn about what we can do for your China expansion.
+As a Chinese social media agency, we have both digital and PR experts to offer integrated services to help our clients achieve their goals and maximize their ROI.

 Interested in discovering the best Chinese social media platforms for B2B and tech brands?
 Download the comprehensive guide: